ibm-s390-linux/s390-tools/README.md

   http://net-snmp.sourceforge.net

 * lsluns:
-  For executing the lsluns script the sg_luns command must be available.
-  The sg_luns executable is part of the SCSI generic device driver package (sg3 utils/sg utils).
+  For executing the lsluns script the sg_luns and sg_inq commands must be available.
+The sg_luns and sg_inq executables are part of the SCSI generic device driver package (sg3 utils/sg utils).

 * ziomon tools:
   For running the ziomon tools the following tools/packages are required: